-There was beautiful rivulet that softly flowed surrounded by the most amazing green hills.
+There was a beautiful rivulet that softly flowed surrounded by the most amazing green hills.
 In midst of this lay the wonderful Dhamma Salila Vipassana Meditation Centre.
 The location of the centre itself has powers to cleanse your mind and make you feel calm.

 It is about 10 acres and rests in the lap of trees and greenery.
 There are two huge Mediation halls, and I could see groups of people meditating with full devotion.

-I was then laid up to my room.
+I was then laid up in my room.
 The rooms are neatly laid out with clean sheets and necessities.
 There was also a little meeting in the night to brief as about the dos and don’ts, after which silence dawns into the centre.

 - Here are some rules that one must follow while in the centre:

-No talking to anyone- complete silence
+- No talking to anyone- complete silence

-No eye contact
+- No eye contact

-No walking together
+- No walking together

-No alcohol, cigarettes
+- No alcohol, cigarettes

-No exercises, no stretching and no other forms of Yoga
+- No exercises, no stretching, and no other forms of Yoga

-No other form of mediation no religion, no talismans like rings or crystals
+- No other form of mediation no religion, no talismans like rings or crystals

 The Start Of My Journey